 Scapegoating is moving blame, responsibility, angry feelings, undealt with pain and accusations from themselves to others.

-To distract and divert attention from themselves the bully Projects their own inadequacies, shortcomings, behaviours, anger, spite and self-deception on to the target – the projector does this by blame, criticism and allegation.
-Their attack on the target actually mirrors who they are and gives an awareness of the bully’s own misdemeanours.
+To distract and divert attention from themselves the bully Projects their own inadequacies, shortcomings, behaviors, anger, spite and self-deception on to the target – the projector does this by blame, criticism and allegation.
+Their attack on the target actually mirrors who they are and gives an awareness of the bully’s own misdemeanors.

 The bully grooms bystanders (and the target) with lies and misinformation and encourages them to further disseminate by gossip.
 The most easily groomed by gossip are those who lack critical analytical thinking skills.

-Bullying is part of group dynamics – a group will demand similar behaviour or will ostracise or bully members or those attempting to join, the group members are willing or unwilling collaborators (you become who you associate with) – conversely a team will not act in such a manner.
+Bullying is part of group dynamics – a group will demand similar behavior or will ostracise or bully members or those attempting to join, the group members are willing or unwilling collaborators (you become who you associate with/who you work with/who your employer is etc – for example gay people were bullied out of the Army, London Transport etc not so long ago) – conversely a modern team will not act in such a manner (but of course the old teams of the Army, London Transport etc did!)
 This type of bullying was first studied in the Hawthorne experiments in the early 20th century and it applies equally to public places, clubs, institutions, work, social, family and neighborly situations.

 A Building Owner (or their Surveyor) who is being bullied by an Adjoining Owner’s appointed surveyor to the extent that the required award is impossible unless they submit to the unreasonable demands of the bullying surveyor should sideline the surveyor by utilising the act to go to the third surveyor.
 What they should be aware of is that the bully will attempt to vilify, project etc onto the other surveyor and groom the third surveyor into believing they are the innocent party; this emphasises the importance of Third Surveyor selection; the selected third surveyor must be an experienced master of critical analytical thinking and dispute resolution.
 A bullying Party Wall Surveyor should immediately be reported to their Institute for disciplinary action.